Julia Trotzki

 Utilization of Leftovers

-Sustainable Furniture and Decoration
+Sustainable Furniture and Furnishings

 Upcycling and Second-Hand